akeneo/pim-docs/cookbook/import_export/product-import.rst

         ];
     }

-As it implements the ``Akeneo\Bundle\BatchBundle\Step\StepExecutionAwareInterface``, the step execution will be injected and useable during the execution.
+As it implements ``Akeneo\Bundle\BatchBundle\Step\StepExecutionAwareInterface``, the step execution will be injected and useable during the execution.

 The ``Akeneo\Bundle\BatchBundle\Entity\StepExecution`` allows to add information, messages and counters during the execution.

 .. code-block:: php

-    // for instance, add a info message when the check is not performed
+    // for instance, add an info message when the check is not performed
     $this->stepExecution->addSummaryInfo(
         'charset_validator.title',
         'job_execution.summary.charset_validator.skipped'